decentraland/documentation/content/creator/scenes/media/display-a-certified-nft.md

 <img src="/images/media/nft-ui.png" alt="Move entity" width="500"/>

 Open this UI by calling the function `openNFTDialog(), passing it the NFT's contract and id, just like with the NFT shape.
 The UI must be opened as a result of a button event, to prevent abusive spamming.
-The button event doesn't necessarily need to be on the same picture frame or on an NFTShape.
+The button event doesn't necessarily need to be on the same picture frame or on an NftShape.

 To open this UI, add the following: